Jefferson County DUI Court Guide

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is typically your first appearance in court after your DUI arrest.
-It usually occurs within a few weeks of your arrest.
-You will receive a notice in the mail with the date, time, and location of your arraignment.
+The arraignment is your first court appearance after a DUI arrest.
+It typically occurs within a few weeks of your arrest.
+The purpose of the arraignment is to:

 2. Pre-Trial Hearings